Anneyino/LegendGame/ReadMe.txt

 Class Weapon:
 This class extends Item and represents a specific type of Item, Weapon, which increase the damage of heroes.

+Class Round:
+This class represents a round in the three-lane based Legend game.
+In each round heroes make movement in turn, then monsters make movement in turn.
+After all heroes and monsters make movements, the round ends.

+Class Live:
+This class represents living creatures which is the super class of Hero and Monster.